TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 You can create a custom command by extending :php:`\Symfony\Component\Console\Command\Command`.

-See the :ref:`Tutorial: Create a console command from scratch <console-command-from-scratch>` for details on how to create commands.
+See the :ref:`Tutorial: Create a console command <console-command-tutorial>` for details on how to create commands.

 A command has to be registered as a tag of name :yaml:`console.command`: